-A conversion is not performed if it is requested on a channel or one of the channel pairs that has been configured as CNVST or REF2.
+A conversion is not performed if it is requested on a channel or one of the channel pairs that has been configured as $\overline{\text{CNVST}}$ or REF2.
 For channels configured as differential pairs, the CHSEL0 bit is ignored and the two pins are treated as a single differential channel.
-For the MAX1346/MAX1348, the CHSEL2 bit must be zero.
-Channels 4-7 are invalid.
-Any scans or averages on these channels can cause corrupt data.